aorith/neovim-flake/README.md

-# Aorith's neovim flake
+# Aorith's Neovim Flake

-A flake that bundles Neovim together with my configuration, including required tools, linters, and LSP binaries.
+This flake packages Neovim with my custom configuration, including essential tools, linters, and LSP binaries using [Nix/nixpkgs](https://nixos.org/).

+## Don't have Nix?

+No worries!
+You can just clone or link the [nvim](./nvim) folder to `~/.config/nvim` to use a standard configuration.

+### How does it work?

+The Nix wrapper sets an environment variable (`NVIM_NIX=1`).
+If this variable is present, the Nix-specific Lua configuration is loaded.
+If not, a standard configuration using [mini.deps](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-deps.md) is loaded instead.
+This default setup doesn't include the bundled tools, linters, or other extras.

+## With Nix

-## Run This Configuration
+### Run This Configuration

 You can run this configuration without installing it on your system.
 Everything is bundled in the Nix store, except for the files that Neovim creates under `~/.local/...`.